Woutitit/woutitit.github.io/songwriting-checklist.md

 - If element doesn't sit in mix, the workflow is usually Volume > EQ > Compression > FX.
 - Saturate transients to keep transients but gain headroom.
 - Boost high-end/low-end of kick and/or cut mids and/or use transient processor.
-- Check tonal balance (on busiest parts), recommended with iZotope Tonal balance 2
+- Check tonal balance (on busiest parts), recommended with iZotope Tonal balance 2.
+Usually want highs and/or very highs to upper parts of boundaries and lows and mids to lower parts of boundaries.
 - LUFS match (a) similar reference track(s) and mix to that
 - For compression, start with a 4:1 ratio -6db gain reduction.
 Tweak from there.
 - If sub bass too high or too inaudible on some notes, switch key.